 If you’re on Ubuntu, you can type in this in the terminal:

 - Built-in codecs

 - Every video file format supported

 - Extensions available for added functionalities

 VLC Media Player is unquestionably the most popular open source video player.
 Not just limited to Linux—but it’s a must-have video player for every platform (including Windows).

 It is a quite powerful video player capable of handling a variety of file formats and codecs.
-You can customize the look of it by using skins and enhancing the functionalities with the help of certain extensions.
-Other features like subtitle synchronization, audio/video filters, etc., exist as well.
+You can customize its look by using skins and enhancing the functionalities with the help of certain extensions.
+Other features, like subtitle synchronization, audio/video filters, etc., exist as well.